linroger/FinanceCompendium/II. Economics/International/International Economics/VII - Balance of Payments/16 - National and International Accounts.md

 The LRBC will hold if and only if the present value of output  $Q$  equals the present value of expenditure  $(C + I)$ .

-Using this modified LRBC, we now study investment and consumption decisions in two cases:

-A closed economy, in which external borrowing and lending are not possible, the trade balance is zero in all periods, and the LRBC is automatically satisfied

-An open economy, in which borrowing and lending are possible, the trade balance can be more or less than zero, and we must verify that the LRBC is satisfied

-# Efficient Investment: A Numerical Example and Generalization
+## Efficient Investment: A Numerical Example and Generalization

 Let's start with a country that has output of 100, consumption  $C$  of 100, no investment, a zero trade balance, and zero external wealth.
 If that state persisted, the LRBC would be satisfied, just as it was in the prior numerical example with consumption smoothing.
 This outcome describes the optimal path of consumption in both the closed and open economies when output is constant and there are no shocks, that is, nothing happens here that makes the country want to alter its output and consumption.